 This provider has one of the best global server networks in the VPN business.
-The provider has over 3,000 servers stationed in 94 countries around the globe, including Australia.
+The provider has over 3,000 servers stationed in 94 countries around the globe, with plenty of servers located in 4 cities in Australia.

 Exposure online is never an issue with ExpressVPN thanks to its military-grade encryption, kill switch protection, and DNS and IPv6 leak prevention.
 The provider’s split-tunneling feature allows users to select which apps will use the provider’s encrypted tunnel of protection.

 Top-notch is the word to use for ExpressVPN’s protected download speeds.
-The provider’s connection speeds ranked fastest in my most recent round of speed tests.
 4K- and HD-capable speeds are the rule of the day with this provider, and you never need to worry about bumping up against data caps with this VPN.

 ExpressVPN native app support can be best described as “comprehensive.”
 Apps for the Amazon Fire, Android, Android TV, iOS, macOS, Linux and Windows device platforms are available.
 Chrome and Firefox browser extensions are also available.

 The provider’s recently improved router features are available to protect all of your connected devices.
 Up to 5 devices can connect at once on the same account.